 - 1,835 non-incapacitating crashes, affecting 2,488 people

-This means that there are roughly 40 motor vehicle accidents across the city of Fort Worth every day.
-That’s more than one crash an hour.
+These statistics show that there are roughly 40 motor vehicle crashes across the city of Fort Worth every day.
+That’s more than one accident an hour.

 The traffic accident problem grows as the city grows.
 See more Statistics here.